Redderpears/phnx_io_ros/README.md

 #### Publishes

 - `/odom_ack`: AckermannDrive messages that contain the current steering, speed and throttle/brake percentage.
-Steering values and speed are stored in their respective fields, however the acceleration field store either the current braking percentage or current throttle percentage depending on the received twist message.
+Steering values and speed are stored in their respective fields; however, the acceleration field stores either the current braking percentage or current throttle percentage depending on the received twist message.
 Note that the `steering_angle_velocity`